semrush/intergalactic/website/docs/components/widget-empty/widget-empty.md

 tabName: Guide
 ---

-> ⚠️ The component has a major version, changes are in the changelog.

 Widgets of our tools have “empty” states, which should properly inform the user, why he/she does not see the data.
 And give a clue, how he/she can remedy the situation.

 @## Composition and styles